gramaziokohler/aixd_ara/docs/documentation.rst

 	:height: 24
 	:width: 24

 Retrieves one sample from the dataset (at a given or random index) and instantiates it in the parametric model.
+Requires a dataset to be loaded.

 **Inputs**